geekfog/AzDoBoards/README.md

 # AzDo Boards Project Management Tool

 ***NOTE**: This is under heavy development.
 In short, it is very incomplete.
 This is an idea that has been noodled for a while.
 Now this is being attempted for future efficiency of project work, to give back, to see if there is interest within the open source community, and potential business opportunities.
 The goal is to try different items to see what looks and feels right.
 AI is leveraged as a coding companion (right now Claude Sonnet 4.5 is primarily leveraged, replacing initial work with Claude Sonnet 4) as part of the experimentation.
 The goal is to make a usable product and remove this banner.
-Perhaps this could be commercially viable (and open-source), similarly done and inspired by [IdentityServer](https://github.com/DuendeSoftware/products/tree/main/identity-server).*
+Perhaps this could be commercially viable with subscriptions with enterprise scaled multi-tenant support based on the open-source version.*

 ## Overview